Drive Disqualified vs. Drive Under Suspension

 If you drive while you are prohibited from doing so due to having been found guilty of a Criminal Code driving offence you may be charged with Drive Disqualified.
 Criminal Code driving offences include Drive Over 80 mgs., Refuse or Fail to Provide a Breath Sample, Impaired Driving, Impaired or Over 80/Care or Control, Fail to Remain at the Scene of an Accident, Flee Police and Dangerous Driving.

 You may even be charged with Drive Disqualified if your licence has been suspended under provincial law as the result of the commission of a criminal offence.
 In Ontario, for example, you may be charged with Drive Disqualified if your licence is suspended under the Highway Traffic Act for fail to remain at the scene of an accident, dangerous driving or an alcohol-related driving offence.
-If you drive in violation of restrictions imposed on your driving as part of your sentence, you may be liable to prosecution for Drive Disqualified.
+If you drive in violation of restrictions imposed on your driving as part of your sentence, you are liable to prosecution for Drive Disqualified.
 A restriction could include a requirement that you drive only for employment as part of a probation order or that you drive only if your vehicle is equipped with an ignition interlock device.

 Proof of the Offence